Boolaroo Racecourse

-Boolaroo Racecourse is a former racecourse near the suburb of Boolaroo, New South Wales, Australia.
-It is now grassland.

-The racecourse was served by a railway station on the Main North Line that opened on 9 October 1902.
+Boolaroo Racecourse is a former racecourse, near the suburb of Boolaroo, New South Wales, Australia, it was served by a station and siding on the then Main North Line.
+The area is now an industrial estate.
+The racecourse was located to the west of Cockle Creek with its western and northern boundary being the original Sydney to Newcastle rail line (1889).
 The station was closed on 14 May 1942 and removed.
+The new line (1957) was constructed nearly 30 years after the demise of the racecourse.